-I’ve tried to grow lavender in the garden many times over the years without much success.
-It wasn’t until I attended a class on growing herbs that I learned why.
-Lavender does not like to be well watered, nor does it thrive in fertile garden soils.
+For many years we tried to grow lavender in the landscape without much success.
+It wasn’t until 2018 that we learned lavender does not like to be well watered, nor does it thrive in fertile garden soils.
 Like great wine grapes, lavender does best when it suffers a little.

-In the Summer of 2019 we decided to give lavender another chance.
-We planted a row of lavendula x intermedia ‘Phenomenal’, a patented variety of French lavender that can handle our humidity.
-It did well and even produced some late blooms.
+Soon after this discovery, we decided to give lavender another chance.
+We planted lavandula x intermedia ‘Phenomenal’, a patented variety of French lavender that can handle our humidity.
 Success at last!

 Graystem Farm is a proud member of the United States Lavender Growers Association.